-Does the religion of a president matter?
+Does Obama’s religion, or the religion of any president, matter?

 Once upon a time, President Obama was criticized for his association with controversial Chicago Christian Pastor Jeremiah Wright (note: not a Muslim).
 Wright married the president and his wife Michelle and baptized their two daughters, but Obama later distanced himself from Wright when the pastor’s aggressive, politically-charged sermons became political fodder.